 BP stock compared to oil prices and markets

-On February 5, BP posted better-than-expected fourth-quarter earnings results, briefly supporting its stock.
-For more on BP’s earnings, read BP’s Q4 Earnings Rose across Its Segments.
+On October 30, BP posted better-than-expected third-quarter earnings, which briefly supported the stock.
+For more on BP’s earnings, read BP’s Q3 Earnings Surpass Analysts’ Estimate: Stock Rises 3%.

 BP announced the start-up of the Clair Ridge project, which strengthened its upstream portfolio.